Need help with your tracker or account? Get Support

-You are the happy parent of a cute dog and you wish to make him a little more motivated.
-Whether it is to learn new commands, new habits or just to keep his schedule active, a motivated dog is a very pleasant companion.
+You are the happy parent of a cute dog and you wish to make them a little more motivated.
+Whether it is to learn new commands, new habits or just to keep their schedule active, a motivated dog is a very pleasant companion.

-One of the most important concepts that every dog owner wishes to learn and master is how to motivate their dog to want to follow commands.
+One of the most important concepts that every dog parent wishes to learn and master is how to motivate their dog to want to follow commands.

 It matters to know what your dog will work for.
 Don’t forget, motivation varies between dogs and you have to figure out what exactly motivates your dog.
-Here are 4 cool ideas on how to increase your dog’s motivation:
+So here are 4 cool ideas on how to increase your dog’s motivation:

-Let’s have a closer look on each method.
+Let’s have a closer look at each method.